 The Koppamurra Project is a frontier ionic clay rare earth opportunity in South Australia and Victoria, Australia

-To support AREL’s vision to secure rare earth element materials for a more sustainable future, the following rare earth elements are the prime targets of our activities:
+To support AR3’s vision to secure rare earth element materials for a more sustainable future, the following rare earth elements are the prime targets of our activities:

 Light Rare Earth Elements

 Heavy Rare Earth Elements

 To date, AR3 has yielded promising exploration success at Koppamurra, with the discovery of the Red Tail and Yellow Tail deposits.
 These discoveries have resulted in the declaration of a maiden JORC 2021 Inferred Mineral Resource of 39.9Mt @ 725ppm TREO.

 AR3 is uniquely positioned to grow this maiden resource, with over 4,000km2 in either granted exploration tenure or Exploration Licence applications in place in regionally analogous depositional settings to the red and yellow tail deposits.